Alexy Bosetti

-Alexy Bosetti (born 23 April 1993) is a French professional footballer who plays as a striker for Championnat National 2 club Pays de Grasse.
+Alexy Bosetti (born 23 April 1993) is a French professional footballer who plays as a striker for Italian Serie D club Milazzo.

 Early life

 Alexy Bosetti was born in 1993 to a Niçois family of Italian origins.
 He is the great grandnephew of the composer and pianist Henri Betti and of the opera singer Freda Betti.

 Club career

 Early career

 A member of the Populaire Sud since his early years as a native of Vieux-Nice, the young striker was a part of the Cavigal Nice Sports and J.S.O.
 Villefranche-sur-Mer youth academies before committing to Nice.
 An excellent dribbler, Bosetti has since played as either an attacking midfielder or a striker.
 He won the 2011–2012 edition of the Coupe Gambardella with Nice's U19 team on 28 April 2012.

 Nice

 Bosetti made his professional debut with Nice on 20 May 2012 in a league match against Lyon making a substitute appearance in the 86th minute of play.
 He scored his first professional goal against Montpellier in the quarter-finals of the 19th edition of the Coupe de la Ligue on 28 November 2012.
 On 6 April 2013, at Stadium Municipal, he collected the first red card of his career after a tackle on Cheikh M'Bengue of Toulouse.

 On 22 September 2013, Bosetti became the first native of Nice to score a goal at the Allianz Riviera during the inaugural match against Valenciennes.
 On 13 September 2014, he scored a stoppage-time winner in a 1–0 home victory over Metz.